How to Enable Microsoft Product Updates in Windows 11

 On the Advanced options screen, look for the section labeled Receive updates for other Microsoft products.
 Toggle the switch to On to enable updates, or Off to disable them.

-You can also use the Windows Terminal to control these settings.
-Note that this method requires admin privileges.
+You can use the Windows Terminal to control these settings.
+Note: This requires admin privileges.

 Open the Terminal as an administrator and use the PowerShell tab to run these commands: